 Recommendations for corrective action and system improvement are shared with the DDDS operational units that will need to develop and implement improvement strategies.
 The operational units are required to respond to the Division Director or designee with their suggested improvement strategies.
-Once the improvement strategy is finalized, it is implemented and the data monitoring is used to determine if the strategy achieved the desired result.
+Once the improvement strategy is finalized, it is implemented, and the data monitoring is used to determine if the strategy achieved the desired result.

 The Quality Assurance Committee monitors the impact of system changes using a reporting tool called "Divstat".
 The Office of Service Integrity and Enhancement (SIE) is largely responsible for the discovery part of the process.
-A representative of SIE and Community Services sits on the QA Committee work together to develop monitoring tools, sampling strategies, and reporting requirements.
+The QA Committee works with organizational units to develop monitoring tools, sampling strategies, and reporting requirements.
 Most discovery processes are in the domain of SIE activities.
 The SIE implements the revised discovery processes, measuring the effectiveness of the slated system improvement.